Fasten Your Seatbelt – Weather Whiplash is the New Normal

 The sinkhole that opened up on a Chicago street happened when a water main built in another time, for another weather regime, could not withstand climate juiced flooding this spring.

-12 Responses to “Fasten Your Seatbelt – Weather Whiplash is the New Normal”
+12 thoughts on “Fasten Your Seatbelt – Weather Whiplash is the New Normal”

 ps the CIA was talking of a new climate back in 1974